-In some patients with very sensitive respiratory systems, even minor changes in weather or climatic conditions such as a drop in temperature, rise in altitude, or change in humidity levels can induce severe asthma episodes acutely.
+In some patients with very sensitive respiratory systems, even minor changes in weather or climatic conditions, such as a drop in temperature, rise in altitude, or change in humidity levels, can induce severe asthma episodes acutely.

 Food ingredients comprise another category of external asthma triggers.
 Several people have been reported to be allergic to food substances such as peanuts, soy, eggs, shrimp, cow milk, fish, wheat, and certain fruits.

-Strenuous exercise is also capable of inducing asthma by causing airway constriction (also referred to as “exercise-induced bronchoconstriction [EIB]”).
+Strenuous exercise is also capable of inducing asthma by causing airway constriction, a condition that is also referred to as exercise-induced bronchoconstriction (EIB).
 This results in chest tightness, breathlessness, and coughing in a majority of patients.

-Patients with other respiratory illnesses such as sinusitis, bronchitis, pneumonia, flu, common cold, and sore throat are predisposed to developing asthma-like symptoms.
+Patients with other respiratory illnesses, such as sinusitis, bronchitis, pneumonia, flu, common cold, and sore throat, are predisposed to developing asthma-like symptoms.
 Underlying bacterial or viral infections initiate the attack by causing inflammation of the mucus membranes of the bronchial tubes.
 Such patients often have more than two or three co-existing respiratory diseases.

 Internal asthma triggers